Tim Anderson homers twice, White Sox overpower Reds 5-0

 The Reds managed six hits as they had their season-high winning streak snapped at six games.
 Cincinnati (26-27) wasted a chance to move above .500 for the first time since its season-opening win over the Tigers.

+They fell a game behind St. Louis for second place in the NL Central as the Cardinals rallied to beat the Pirates 5-4.

+“Sorry, I’m a little testy tonight,” said Trevor Bauer, who gave up the first two homers.
+“It sucks.
+I hate losing, especially in those situations.”

-Nomar Mazara was in a 3-for-25 slump with 11 strikeouts when he connected off Trevor Bauer (4-4) in the fifth inning for his first homer.
+Mazara was in a 3-for-25 slump with 11 strikeouts when he connected off Bauer (4-4) in the fifth inning for his first homer.

+“Oh man, I think everybody was waiting for that moment,” Mazara said.
+“It felt good.”

 One out later, Anderson’s ninth homer made it 2-0.
 Bauer had allowed only two earned runs in his last three starts combined.
 He went seven innings and gave up five hits while throwing 107 pitches.

 Anderson connected again in the eighth off Stephenson, and Yasmani Grandal and Abreu followed with homers during a seven-pitch sequence.
 It was the second time this season that the White Sox hit three homers in a row.